 - 2.7 The capital programme plays a vital part in delivering the Council's corporate objectives.
 The Council has borrowed to fund the capital programme, for the first time, this year.
 The availability of funding is therefore important. - 2.8 The cost of the capital programme is spread over the lifetime of investments, so it has not been as directly affected by Covid-19 related pressures.
 However, there are revenue consequences to the capital programme.
-The cost of borrowing is factored into the revenue budget, along with a Minimum Revenue Provision which spreads the cost of loan repayment over the lifetime of an asset. - 2.9 The capital programme for 2020/21 has been reviewed in the light of the Covid-19 pandemic.
-The majority of projects in the current programme are either already under way, are required for health and safety reasons, or must be carried out to meet contractual commitments.
-However, it is proposed that a number of projects are deferred to 2021/22, which will have the effect of reducing the in-year revenue costs of capital expenditure.
+The cost of borrowing is factored into the revenue budget, along with a Minimum Revenue Provision which spreads the cost of loan repayment over the lifetime of an asset. - 2.9 The capital programme for 2020/21 was reviewed in the light of the Covid-19 pandemic.
+The majority of projects in the current programme were either already under way, were required for health and safety reasons, or had to be carried out to meet contractual commitments.
+However, a number of projects were deferred to 2021/22, which has had the effect of reducing the in-year revenue costs of capital expenditure. - 2.10 The Chancellor's Spending Review signalled a willingness to support local authority capital investment, particularly for housing and regeneration, by reducing the cost of borrowing from the Public Works Loan Board by 1%.
+This has reduced the risk, identified previously, of the Council not being able to fund its capital programme.